sebington/voice2prompt/README.md

 # Voice2Prompt

-A voice-to-text daemon that lets you dictate text anywhere by holding down Right Ctrl.
+A voice-to-text app that lets you dictate text anywhere by holding down Right Ctrl.
 Audio is transcribed using Whisper and automatically pasted into your active application.

 ## Features